A story telling app and a sensory blanket have won this year’s student design for aging competition, “Designing for the Future”.

 Founder of The Future Perfect Company, Philippa Aldrich explains: “As the “Designing for the Future” Competition has grown, I have become increasingly aware that in order to create an innovation pipeline for this area of design, the students need support and encouragement beyond the initial Competition to help them develop their projects and also launch themselves into the design world after graduation.
 Holly and Jack will be joining an impressive group of “Designing for the Future” alumni, including Chloe Meineck who is now Designer in Residence at the Design Museum.”

-The Competition received entries from two year groups of 3D Design & Craft students at the University of Brighton and was coordinated by tutor and furniture designer Gareth Neal and judged by Anne Boddington, Dean of the Faculty of Arts at the University of Brighton; Philippa Aldrich, founder of The Future Perfect Company; Gretel Jones, senior consumer markets policy adviser at Age UK; and Tom Serpell, Director of Eastbourne – Designed for all.
+The Competition received entries from two year groups of 3D Design & Craft students at the University of Brighton and was coordinated by tutor and furniture designer Gareth Neal and judged by Anne Boddington, Dean of the Faculty of Arts at the University of Brighton; Philippa Aldrich, founder of The Future Perfect Company; Gretel Jones, senior consumer markets policy adviser at Age UK; and Tom Serpell, Director of our time online dating.